Wineries and Winery Tasting Rooms of Santa Barbara, Goleta, and Summerland

 To make the Trail easier to navigate, we’ve identified five neighborhoods of Santa Barbara, and Goleta, Montecito, and Summerland.
 We’ve color-coded each of the wineries on the map to help identify their neighborhood.
 We hope you’ll enjoy exploring each neighborhood on the Trail!

-Over thirty wineries now make up the renowned Santa Barbara Urban Wine Trail.
+Over twenty wineries now make up the renowned Santa Barbara Urban Wine Trail.
 We’ve numbered them in the order they joined the Trail.
 Each of the neighborhoods is easily identified by its color so you can quickly find your way to your next experience.

 Would you like to know more about the neighborhoods of the Wine Trail?
 We have a quick description and map of each area below.

-Navigate the Urban Wine Trail
+Navigate the Urban Wine Trail on Google Maps

 The Neighborhoods of the Urban Wine Trail

 The Funk Zone offers an eclectic mix of galleries, shops, restaurants, wineries, and breweries.
 Comprising approximately 10 blocks, adjacent to the ocean, train station, and downtown Santa Barbara, this vibrant neighborhood offers something for everyone.
 Converted warehouses, decked out with a range of colorful murals, serve as the perfect backdrop for this “happening” area.

 Located just steps off State Street, in the heart of downtown Santa Barbara, the Presidio Neighborhood is home to a variety of premier wine tasting rooms, high-end restaurants, casual dining, and boutique shops.
 Centered around the historical site of the last of the Spanish fortresses (“presidios”), the Presidio Neighborhood offers the opportunity to explore the history of Santa Barbara, along with some of the area’s finest food and wine.